OPHI Summer School 2020: Multidimensional Poverty Measurement and Analysis

 - Multidimensional poverty changes over time;

-- Econometric analysis of multidimensional poverty and impact evaluation;
+- Interpretation and analysis of multidimensional poverty, including impact evaluation;

 - Institutions, policies, and communication.

-The summer school will consist of 10.5 days of instruction and working group sessions, taught in English (there is potential but not confirmed translation into French).
+The Summer School will consist of two weeks of instruction and working group sessions, taught in English.
 Each participant needs to bring a laptop with Stata to do the problem sets.
-Throughout the summer school, participants will be actively involved in discussions and working through problem sets, and will be invited to present their research work and share their experiences.
+Throughout the Summer School, participants will be actively involved in discussions and working through problem sets.

 Dates and Location: